 Where do you even begin?

-Before we get into it, here are some things to consider...
+Here are some things to consider...

 What’s the most important thing when it comes to distributing wealth to your family?

 You might think it’s tax-efficiency or timing but it’s not.

 Alongside tax efficiency, timely succession and estate planning, you must educate your children about money.